Jake Stamp describes how he and his friend won the 2004 World Series of baseball with divine help from Maximon, a local deity.

 We assured him we only wanted to curse the baseball team, not our entire home nation.

 Nodding at this more realistic goal, he agreed to proceed, but there was a caveat.
 We were now going to need six octavos, and he would need payment of twenty quetzales.
-About $2.75 American.
+Less than three bucks American.

 There was a liquor store in an adjoining building to the chapel, which we had somehow missed.